PragadeshBS/LeetCheck/README.md

 ## Installation

 1. Clone this repository to your local machine.
-2. Install the extension in your Firefox (Publishing to the Add-on Store is currently pending review):
+2. Install the extension in your Firefox from the [Mozilla Add-ons store](https://addons.mozilla.org/en-US/firefox/addon/leetcheck/)
-   - **Mozilla Firefox:** Go to `about:debugging#/runtime/this-firefox`, click "Load Temporary Add-on," and select the extension's manifest file.

 ## Usage